ARMY NAVY AIR FORCE USPHS

 Our MUSNAVC Virtual Chapter is centered around common/shared nursing experience.
 Under that overall umbrella, however, we have members with widely varied backgrounds, experience, and expertise.
 Some are Junior Officers, still on active duty, while many are retired Senior Officers who have left a full military nursing career to move on into other fields where they continue to “Never Stop Serving”.

-Our "Member Spotlight" will provide an introduction to, and inside look at, the amazing backgrounds of our members.
+Our "Member Spotlight" will provide an introduction to, and inside look at, the amazing backgrounds and involvement of our members.

 What we are hoping to do through this “Member Spotlight” feature is to help our members get to know each other a little better by sharing some of our personal information, background, and experiences.
 We hope that this might provide the framework for forging new friendships and enabling opportunities for mentoring and sharing.